A path to a vocation can be a long and twisty one.

 - 2017 The second Jules Pilates Studio opened in March on Atwood Ave.

 - 2016 Graduated from Pilates Master Mentorship Program with Lolita San Miguel

 - 2014 The first Jules Pilates Studio opened in January on Mineral Point

 - 2009 Completed Pilates teacher training at the Midwest Pilates Institute in Madison, and am certified through the Pilates Method Alliance.

-- 2005 Completed yoga teacher training with Alignment yoga in Madison and have my E-RYT200 from Yoga Alliance.
+- 2005 Completed yoga teacher training with Alignment yoga in Madison.

 - Studied History and Philosophy of Science at the University of Illinois at Urbana-Champaign, where I grew up.